RodNSS/banned_book_exploration/README.md

 This project uses [BERTopic] for topic modeling.
 I've chosen to leave the topics in their raw output form as given by the model so the topics given may not be as accurate as a human labeling them all one by one.
 A lot of books consist of several topics so when you see "love_school_life_friends" as the top topic banned in schools and think "Well that doesn't sound like a topic that would be banned!" it's  because the model is skewed towards term frequency and may not pick up on subtle sub themes from the book description.
 With that said, I think the model still gives an overall generally good representation of the content by comparing the results with [PEN America's findings].
 I ran several models and finally settled on the ones I thought gave the most accurate and coherent descriptions.
 While the topics banned in schools were somewhat predictable, some of the prison topics were quite surprising!

 Anyway, here is a link to the interactive [Banned Book Directory].
+Just click each state on the map to view which books and topics are banned.

 [Banned Book Directory]: https://roderick.shinyapps.io/Banned_Book_Directory/